Tigers vs. Rangers MLB Betting Odds, Trends & Prediction

 Tigers vs. Rangers MLB Betting Trends

-Rangers are 8-3 SU in their last 11 games played on a Monday
+Tigers are 5-2 SU in their last 7 games when playing on the road against Texas

-Tigers are 5-2 SU in their last 7 games against an opponent in the American League
+Rangers are 2-5 SU in their last 7 games against an opponent in the American League

 Tigers vs. Rangers MLB BETTING PREDICTION

 Take the over.
-The total has gone over in 16 out of the Tigers’ last 21 games overall, is 11-1 in their last 12 road games and is 10-3 in their last 13 meetings with an American League rival.
-On the other side, the over is 5-2 in the Rangers’ last seven games against the Tigers and is 9-2 in their last 11 home games against Detroit.
+The over is 16-6 in the Tigers’ last 22 games overall, is 15-6 in their last 21 games on the road and is 10-4 in their last 14 meetings with an American League opponent.
+On the other side, the over is 9-3 in the Rangers’ last 12 games when playing at home versus Detroit.